pparsons/angular-chromosome-vis/README.md

 #angular-chromosome-vis

-Interactive visual chromosome representation for angular
+Interactive visual chromosome representation for [Angular.js](http://angularjs.org/)

 ##How to use
 Include the angular-chromosome-vis dependency on your angular module: